wellesley-bisc195/BISC195.jl/docs/src/Lesson1/0_windows.md

 1. Click here to go to Microsoft store and install the [Ubuntu App](https://www.microsoft.com/en-us/store/p/ubuntu/9nblggh4msv6?activetab=pivot%3aoverviewtab)
 1. Follow the on-screen prompts to install the app.
 1. When the app is ready, the button that said 'Install' will change to say 'Launch'.
 Click Launch.
 This will start the Ubuntu installation.
 This installation only happens the first time the app is launched.
-It's the actual Ubuntu (or Linux) OS installing and mounting to your Windows FS.
+It's the actual Ubuntu (or Linux) OS installing and mounting to your Windows file system.

 ## Step 0.3 - Finish Installing the Ubuntu App.